Dokjolly0/Tutorial-md/VPS_Setup_Guide.md

 # Setup Guide for VPS and Backend Deployment

-## Steps to Initialize the VPS and Deploy the Backend
+## Steps to Initialize the VPS and Deploy the Backend and the frontend

 ### 1. Initialize the VPS
 - **Access the VPS**: Connect to the VPS via SSH: